Colorado Lawmakers Discuss Bill To Legalize It – Lemonade, That Is

 Instead, they got a lesson in bureaucracy, learning that Denver requires a one-day, $100 permit to operate within 300 feet of a city park.
 That’s on top of a $25 application fee.

-What the new bill would allow if it is signed into law is for people younger than 18 to operate a temporary business, defined as no more than 84 consecutive days.
+What the new bill would allow, if it is signed into law, is for people younger than 18 to operate a temporary business, defined as no more than 84 consecutive days.
 The bill would prohibit any Colorado city or county from requiring any kind of license or permit for a business to operate under those conditions.

 And, perhaps throwing a bone to the grumpy arts festival vendor who ratted out the Knowles boys last summer, the law would require such stands to be 200 feet away from any other vendor who is selling drinks.